-The Decommissioning Plan Report (hereinafter referred to as the "Report") is required as a part of an application all renewable energy projects must submit in order to obtain a REA permit under Ontario Regulation (O. Reg.)
+The Decommissioning Plan Report (hereinafter referred to as the "Report") is required as a part of an application for a renewable energy project which must be submitted in order to obtain an REA permit under Ontario Regulation (O. Reg.)
 359/09 - Renewable Energy Approvals Under Part V.01 of the Act.
 This Report explains how Northland proposes to restore the Project location to a clean and safe condition at the end of the Project.
 This includes retiring the elements of the renewable energy generation facility, restoring the land, and managing the excess materials and waste.
-A draft of the Decommissioning Plan Report must be made public 60 days prior to the second public consultation meeting in accordance with Section 16 of O. Reg.
+A draft of the Decommissioning Plan Report must be made public 60 days prior to the second public consultation meeting in accordance with section 16 of O. Reg.
 359/09, and provided to the Aboriginal communities more than 60 days prior to the second public consultation meeting.